Wiki · Individual Player · Last reviewed June 23, 2026

 Dawn Song

-Dawn Song is a computer scientist at UC Berkeley whose work links computer security, privacy-preserving data systems, adversarial machine learning, AI safety and security, decentralized intelligence, and the security problems created by agentic AI.
+Dawn Song is a computer scientist at UC Berkeley whose work links computer security, privacy-preserving data systems, adversarial machine learning, AI safety and security, decentralized intelligence, and the security problems created when AI agents read untrusted data and act through tools.

 Snapshot